gabeklein/expressive-mvc/README.md

 </p>

 <p align="center">
-  Define classes to power UI, by extending <code>Model</code>.<br/>
+  Define classes to power UI by extending <code>Model</code>.<br/>
   Builtin hooks will manage renders, as needed, for any data.<br/>
   When properties change, your components will too.<br/>
 </p>

 <br/>
-<h1 id="overview-section">Overview</h1>
+<h1 id="overview-section"></h1>

-By extending `Model`, classes you define will manage state and logic for components.
-Models are easy to define, use and even provide.
-They limit complexity, and help to write simpler components conveniently.
+Classes which extend `Model` can manage state and logic for components.
+Custom models are easy to define, use and even provide.
+Hooks are great, but state and logic are not a part of well-formed components.
+Models help wrap that stuff in robust, portable controllers instead.

-When a static-methods are used in a component, an instance is found or created for its use.
-By watching values accessed on render, the hook itself will refresh and keep sync with them.
+When a Model's hook-methods are used, an instance is created or found.
+By watching values accessed on-render, the hook will refresh to keep sync with them.

-This behavior combines with actions, computed properties, events, and components themselves to facilitate a **M**odel-**V**iew-**C**ontroller pattern in React.
+This behavior combines with actions, events, and components themselves to allow **M**odel-**V**iew-**C**ontroller based development in React.

 <br/>